-The land characteristics used in capability rating tables have been selected because of the limitations they impose on the use of the land.
+The criteria used in land capability rating tables have been selected because of the limitations they impose on the use of the land.
 This section explains why these features are important and how an improved level of management can reduce or even overcome the limitation.
-The information outlined has been extracted from Rowe et. al (1980) and Charman and Murphy (1991).
+The information has been extracted from Rowe et al. (1988) and Charman and Murphy (1991).

-3.1.1 Soil texture
+3 1 1 Soil texture

-Soil texture is largely determined by the proportions of differentsized soil particles which make up the soil.
-Topsoils with wellgraded textures have a relatively even distribution of particle sizes from clay through to sand, and tend to be better able to support agricultural and pastoral activities than either very sandy or very clayey soils.
-They are better able to withstand cultivation and stock trampling and are more resistant to soil erosion.
+Soil texture is largely determined by the proportions of different-sized soil particles which make up the soil.
+Top soils with well-graded textures have a relatively even distribution of particle sizes from clay through to sand, and tend to be better able to support agricultural and pastoral activities than either very sandy or very clayey soils.
+They are better able to withstand cultivation and compaction and are more resistant to soil erosion.

 Soil texture is closely related to available water-holding capacity.
 The fine sandy loam - silty clay loam soils have more available water than sands or clays, and so can maintain plant growth for longer periods after wetting.
 Texture is also an important determinant in soil infiltration and internal drainage, with sandier soils tending to have greater infiltration rates and better internal drainage.

-Soils with fine texture (the clay soils) tend to be more suitable for grazing than for agriculture, except where they are composed of well-structured or self-mulching clays; the latter may be very difficult to cultivate in either the wet or dry states.
-On the other hand, soils with coarse texture (the sands) are very unstable and easily eroded, and may need the protection of a vegetative cover over the dry season.
+Clay soils are generally more suitable for grazing than for agriculture.
+Well-structured or self-mulching clays may be very difficult to cultivate in either the wet or dry states.
+On the other hand, soils with coarse or sandy texture are very unstable and easily eroded, and may need the protection of a vegetative cover over the dry season.

-Some of the limitations imposed by soil texture can be reduced or overcome by special treatments such as the addition of stabilising chemicals, incorporating organic matter or simply by importing better quality topsoil if the area and volume of soil required is not excessive.
+Some of the limitations imposed by soil texture can be reduced or overcome by special treatments such as the addition of stabilising chemicals and incorporating organic matter.